apache/pekko-samples/pekko-sample-kafka-to-sharding-scala/README.md

 ```

 * Start a single processor, this will consume the messages from the topic and distribute them to sharding,
-  three arguments are required, the akka remoting port, the akka management port, and the gRPC port for the front end.
+  three arguments are required, the pekko remoting port, the pekko management port, and the gRPC port for the front end.
-* If you run on different ports the first two akka remoting ports should be 2551/2552 as they are configured as seeds.
+* If you run on different ports the first two pekko remoting ports should be 7345/7355 as they are configured as seeds.
 * As there is a single consumer, all partitions will initially be assigned to this node.

 ```
-sbt "processor / run 2551 8551 8081"
+sbt "processor / run 7345 8551 8081"
 ```

 The processor starts a KafkaConsumer, as it is the only consumer in the group it will be assigned every single Kafka partition
 and shards for each partition will be assigned to the current node.
 You will see logs like:

 ```
-[info] [2020-01-16 09:48:51,040] [INFO] [akka://KafkaToSharding/user/kafka-event-processor/rebalancerRef] - Partition [1] assigned to current node.
+[info] [2020-01-16 09:48:51,040] [INFO] [pekko://KafkaToSharding/user/kafka-event-processor/rebalancerRef] - Partition [1] assigned to current node.
 Updating shard allocation
-[info] [2020-01-16 09:48:51,040] [INFO] [akka://KafkaToSharding/user/kafka-event-processor/rebalancerRef] - Partition [25] assigned to current node.
+[info] [2020-01-16 09:48:51,040] [INFO] [pekko://KafkaToSharding/user/kafka-event-processor/rebalancerRef] - Partition [25] assigned to current node.
 Updating shard allocation
-[info] [2020-01-16 09:48:51,043] [INFO] [akka://KafkaToSharding/user/kafka-event-processor/rebalancerRef] - Partition [116] assigned to current node.
+[info] [2020-01-16 09:48:51,043] [INFO] [pekko://KafkaToSharding/user/kafka-event-processor/rebalancerRef] - Partition [116] assigned to current node.
 Updating shard allocation
 ```

 If there are existing messages on the topic they will all be processed locally as there is a single node.